luminlabsdev/framework/docs/tutorial/signals.md

 )
 ```

-Anonymous signals share identical methods with `SignalController` so there is nothing new to learn here.
+Anonymous signals share identical methods with `Signal` so there is nothing new to learn here.

-### ControllerConnections
+### Connections

-`ControllerConnection`'s are what is returned by `SignalController`'s, and it is simply a function you can call to disconnect.
-You can do this either by using `SignalController:Connect` or `SignalController:Once`, then calling the returned function.
+`Connection`'s are what is returned by `Signal`'s, and it is simply a function you can call to disconnect.
+You can do this either by using `Signal:Connect` or `Signal:Once`, then calling the returned function.